smarthomej/addons/README.md

 ## Installation / Usage

-The easiest way to use the bindings in this repository is to install the SmartHome/J repository manager.
+The easiest way to use the bindings in this repository with openHAB 3.0.x/3.1.x is to install the SmartHome/J repository manager.
 The documentation can be found [here](https://github.com/smarthomej/addons/tree/main/bundles/org.smarthomej.io.repomanager).

-***Attention:*** Due to a breaking change related to the Community Marketplace in openHAB 3.2.0.M3 and later the Repomanager is no longer compatible.
+For openHAB 3.2.0 and later it is recommended to add `https://download.smarthomej.org/addons.json` as JSON 3rd Party Addon Service in the settings.
-A replacement will be added as soon as possible.
+Afterwards all addons can be installed from the UI.

 ### Compatibility